The System of Bikram Yoga Poses

 Breathing in Bikram Yoga

-In Bikram yoga like any other yoga styles, the breathing is in and out through the nose (normal breathing).
+In Bikram yoga, like any other yoga style, the breathing is in and out through the nose (normal breathing).
 But each pose has a particular correct way of breathing.

 - Normal breathing: In and out through the nose.
-You never empty the lungs completely.
+You never empty the lungs.

-- 80/20 breathing: You fill the lungs completely and in the posture, you just let 20 percent of the air in out through the nose, because the pose requires air in the lungs to maintain proper strength.
-This breathing is mostly in backbends
+- 80/20 breathing: You fill the lungs completely, and in the posture, you just let 20 percent of the air out through the nose because the pose requires air in the lungs to maintain proper strength.
+This breathing is mostly in the backbends.

 Bikram Yoga Poses